 Bubble.io has got you covered in this area as well.

 Still not convinced about dedicated servers?
 Here are 5 advantages of dedicated servers for your business.

 11. Language Support

-The world is becoming more global, and chances are your neighbour probably speaks another language or two.
+The world is becoming more global, and chances are your neighbor probably speaks another language or two.

-Now picture your online neighbour.
+Now picture your online neighbor.
 Well, you get the picture.

 If you are running a business or are planning to, depending on the market, you’d better get your products and services speaking the language of your audience.

 Think about it: you are more likely to buy a product if the marketing message is in your own language.

 An MVP or a Minimum Viable Product is the early development of a product that can be pushed out to users so that they can provide feedback on it.